1902 Dewsbury by-election

-The 1902 Dewsbury by-election was a by-election held in England on 28 January 1902 for the House of Commons constituency of Dewsbury in the West Riding of Yorkshire.
+The 1902 Dewsbury by-election was a by-election held in England on 28 January 1902 for the UK House of Commons constituency of Dewsbury in the West Riding of Yorkshire.

 Vacancy

 The by-election was caused by the resignation of the sitting Liberal Member of Parliament (MP), Mark Oldroyd.
 Oldroyd, a woollen manufacturer, had first been elected for Dewsbury at a by-election in 1888.
 In September 1901, Oldroyd announced his intention to stand down.
 In his letter of resignation, Oldroyd cited ill-health as the principal cause of his decision, stating that the coming session of Parliament, in what he called the 'extraordinary and complex state of politics' would require regular attendance and many late night sittings.
 Oldroyd had not been one of the most diligent of attenders in the House of Commons having many demands on his time as the head of a great manufacturing concern.
 Despite his cries of ill-health however, Oldroyd continued to run his giant business, (albeit scaling down his responsibilities as the years progressed), until he retired in as Chairman in 1920.
 He was knighted in 1909.